autistic-symposium/blockchain-science-rs/sparse-merkle-tree/README.md

-Note that the test above still passes if:
+note that the test above still passes if:

  - `v1 == v2`, or
  - `k == ""`, or, more generally,